ramaalmomani1/movies-library/README.md

 1. Clone your repository.
 2. install Node.js 'make sure that you have the latest version'.
 3. running npm init -y command.
-4. Install the required packages like express and cors by running npm install express cors.
+4. Install the required packages like express and cors by running npm install express cors, we need axios and dotenv packages so do npm install axios dotenv.
 5. Open VS code, and create your .js file .
 6. On .js file require the packages that you already installed in step 4.
 7. creat your app then use the packages that you've required.